V/Line VLocity: Technical

-According to Cummins, as a result of that propulsion system the VLocity is the most reliable diesel railcar in the world, with a mean distance between failures (MDBF) of 150000 km.
+According to Cummins, as a result of that propulsion system the VLocity is the most reliable diesel railcar in the world, with a Mean Distance Between Failures (MDBF) of 150000 km.
 V/Line reported a MDBF of 157805 km in the 2016–17 financial year.

 The primary suspension system of the VLocity is composed of a traction rod, with two elastomer bushes, linking the axle box and bogie frame.

 Among the design innovations in the VLocity units are the integration of the air-conditioning unit into the ceiling superstructure, and a structurally isolated crumple zone in the nose which can be entirely replaced with a new module following a crash.

-VLocity units use Scharfenberg couplers, enabling them to operate with other VLocity units.
+VLocity units are equipped with Scharfenberg couplers, enabling them to operate with other VLocity units.
+They can be linked to older Sprinter DMUs but cannot be electrically linked so require a driver in the Sprinter and VLocity and can be towed by a locomotive using a coupling adaptor.

-VLocitys operate throughout the V/Line broad gauge passenger network and also on the ARTC controlled standard gauge line to Albury (NSW), as with most other V/Line services.
+VLocitys operate throughout the V/Line/VicTrack broad gauge passenger network and also on the Australian Rail Track Corporation (ARTC) controlled standard gauge line to Albury (NSW), as with most other V/Line services.
 The bogies were manufactured by Bombardier's Derby Litchurch Lane Works, and are fully gauge-convertible.

-The VLocity units have a design life of 35 years.
+The VLocity units have a design life of 35 years. and a permanently coupled three-car unit has a mass of 171 tonnes.